 Of course.
 So this will be a step that we would skip if there was thrombus in the appendage.

 [Resident]: Why do we try to cardiovert before the Maze?

-Well, first of all, because, we want to confirm the diagnosis of long-standing persistent - Are we capturing?
+Well, first of all, because, we want to confirm the diagnosis of long-standing persistent - Is - are we capturing?
 Are we syncing?
-The first reason is to confirm that is long-standing persistent.
+So, first reason is to confirm that is long-standing persistent.
 The second reason is - thank you.
 Syncing.
 Delivering.
 Okay recharge.
 So failed.
-Patient is still in a- fib.
+Patient is still in AFib.

-[Resident]: Okay, so the goal was not to cardiovert?
-The goal was to confirm?
+[Resident]: Okay, so the goal was not to car - cardiovert?
+The goal is to confirm?

-Goal was to cardiovert also.
-Go up to 20.
-Failed twice at 10 joules so we’ll try one more time.
+It’s-cardiovert also.
+Okay, go up to 20.
+Failed twice at 10 joules, so we’ll try one more time.
 Sync and go up to 20 joules.
 Ready?
 Deliver.
-Okay so he failed the three cardioversions so this confirms that this patient is in permanent or long-standing persistent atrial fibrillation so that also will tell us that once we do pulmonary vein isolation, we will not be able to do exit block confirmation.
-Exit block required we pace the pulmonary veins and because the patient is in A-fib, we will only be able to entry block.
-So the next step at this point is to..
+Okay so we failed the three - three cardioversions, so this confirms that this patient is in permanent or long-standing persistent atrial fibrillation.
+So that also will tell us that once we do pulmonary vein isolation, we will not be able to do exit block confirmation.
+Exit block requires we pace the pulmonary veins, and because the patient is in AFib, we will only be able to entry block.
+So the next step at this point is to...
 We’ll put purse strings in preparation.
+And..
 So this is a the purse string for the aortic cannulation.

 [Resident]: Can I have a DeBakey please?